 Wealth is distributed more unevenly than income, and one contributing factor might be that richer households earn higher portfolio returns.
 I uncover one channel that causes portfolio returns to be increasing in wealth: Poorer households consistently buy risky assets in booms—when expected returns are low—and sell after a bust—when expected returns are high.
 Although time-varying expected returns are a robust empirical fact, theories are ambiguous on whether poorer or richer households engage in such cyclical trading patterns.
 I estimate the trading patterns for households across wealth levels, in the US housing market for 1988-2013.
 I interact housing ownership patterns from deeds records with household-level wealth, which I infer from merging owners' surnames with their name-based income in the 1940 full Census.
 The estimated dispersion in expected returns from this “buy-high-sell-low” channel is large: The interquartile-range difference is 60 basis points per year.
 The channel predicts that geographies with historically higher volatility will feature more wealth inequality than income inequality: I verify this implication in the data.
 These results suggest that a government policy intended to boost poorer households' wealth via homeownership can backfire if it ignores the status of house prices.

-We estimate the intergenerational elasticity (IGE) of consumption.
+We estimate the intergenerational elasticity (IGE) of consumption and income.
 As a complementary analysis to income IGE, consumption mobility is a closer measure of welfare mobility, and comparisons with income IGE are informative about intergenerational consumption insurance (in a frictionless, dynastic benchmark, the consumption IGE is one).
-Using surnames as links, we merge income and home values from the 1940 full-count Census to today’s home value as a proxy for consumption.
-We estimate a 70-year surname-level elasticity of 0.42.
-We construct an econometric methodology to infer family-level IGE of consumption from the surname-level data.
-Adjusting for surname vs. family and converting primary house value to overall consumption via the Engel curve, we estimate a 70-year family-level consumption IGE of 0.36.
-We document heterogeneity in the consumption IGE: blacks have much lower IGE than whites, the Northeast has higher IGE than the South and Midwest, and in particular, the black-white gap in IGE is concentrated in the Northeast.
-We discuss possible mechanisms behind the level and heterogeneity in the estimated IGE of consumption.
+Using surnames as links, we merge income and home values from the 1940 full-count Census to today’s home value as a proxy for consumption along with income.
+From surname-level correlations, we infer a family-level consumption IGE of 0.74 per generation, higher than that of income.
+To arrive at these results, we formalize the inference of family-level IGE from surname-level data and adjust for two key sources of bias: ecological inference and immigration.
+We interpret the estimated consumption IGE through intergenerational Euler equations.